olivierhagolle/Start_maja/Readme.md

 ## DTM
 A DTM folder is needed to process data with MAJA.
 Of course, it depends on the tile you want to process.
 This DTM must be stored in the DTM folder, which is defined within the code.
-A tool exists to create this DTM, it is available here : http://tully.ups-tlse.fr/olivier/prepare_mnt
+A tool exists to create this DTM, it is available here in the "prepare_mnt" folder.

 An example of DTM file is available here for tile 31TFJ in Provence, France, near Avignon.
 Both files should be placed in a folder named DTM/S2__TEST_AUX_REFDE2_T31TFJ_0001 in the start_maja directory.